ymaitah/MyWebsite/docs/about.md

 **Hello and welcome!**

 I'm Yousef Maitah, a senior at the University of Michigan majoring in electrical engineering.
 When I'm not buried in circuits and code, I enjoy engaging in activities like basketball, card games, and working on cars.
-My passion for computers has led me to specialize in computer architecture and embedded systems here in Ann Arbor.
+My passion for computers has led me to specialize in Integrated Circuits & VLSI here in Ann Arbor.

 Thank you for stopping by, and feel free to connect with me over any shared interests or professional opportunities!